hpcleuven/VscDocumentation/source/access/how_to_request_more_quota.rst

 ==============

 The scratch storage of your project in tier-1 is managed by the institute hosting the tier-1 HPC infrastructure.
-In general, your project will get as much quota as requested in your application and that should be sufficient to complete it.
+Your project directory will have the quota granted to your project, which should be sufficient to complete all computational tasks in tier-1.
 If that is not the case, please contact the tier-1 helpdesk at compute@vscentrum.be.